-- Format the information in Word for the tombstone.
+- Copy, paste and format the information in Word for the tombstone.

 A single point of access for this information is a game changer.
 And a tombstone management solution trims this task down to minutes instead of hours.
 Data enablement tools like Pitchly pull all the data needed for tombstones from disparate sources and give you a single workspace to work in.
 This gives the marketer their time back to spend on strategy work.

 But productivity considerations don’t start and end only with tombstones.